4 pages, April 2010

 This full-color program book was sold in theaters, generously filled with stills and FX shots.
 See it from cover to cover here.

-The first magazines with substantial live-action movie coverage started to appear in October 2010, beginning with Screen Plus, a spinoff of Screen magazine.
+The first magazines with substantial live-action movie coverage started to appear in October 2010.
 With pop/film megastar Takuya Kimura as the “face” of the film, it was a natural choice for him to get one cover shoot after another – putting Yamato back in the spotlight of mainstream media for the first time since the 1980s.

 Kimura interviews were the main feature of each magazine, often coupling him with Director Takashi Yamazaki, along with shorter features on the rest of the cast and retrospectives of the anime.
 Interestingly, one of these magazines was the bi-weekly KinemaJunpo [Cinema 10-Day Report] above left, which was known in previous decades as Kinejun.
 It had the distinction of being the first mainstream magazine to feature a Yamato cover story in 1978 (then again in 1980), and this was noted with pride in their new coverage.
 To its right is the December issue of Big Comic with a cartoon Kimura on the cover.